-Going gluten free may seem like a disheartening mission at first because it just seems like gluten is everywhere, added to almost all processed and prepared food.
-But nowadays, there are many specially produced gluten free convenience food and products made from gluten free ingredients.
-These gluten free products include butter, cakes, bread, biscuits, cookies, flour mixes, pasta, cereals and pizza base.
-All kinds of gluten free sauces and dressings are also manufactured particularly for people on a gluten free diet.
+Going gluten free may seem like a disheartening mission at first.
+Because it just seems like gluten is everywhere, added to almost all processed and prepared food.
+But nowadays, they produce many specially produced gluten free convenience food and products made from gluten free ingredients.
+Likewise, these gluten free products include butter, cakes, bread, biscuits, cookies, flour mixes, pasta, cereals and pizza base.
+Manufacturers also make all kinds of gluten free sauces and dressings particularly for people on a gluten free diet.

 Naturally Gluten Free Food

 Majority of our essential foods are naturally gluten free.
 For instance poultry, red meat, fish, seafood, eggs, fruits and fresh or frozen vegetables.
 In addition, dairy and soya bean products like soy milk and tofu are also naturally gluten free.
 Plus plain nuts and seeds.

 - All rice including white rice, black rice, basmati rice (brown and white), brown rice, and jasmine rice.
 Plus wild rice, glutinous rice (white and black);

 - Rice bran;

 - Potato and Sweet Potato;

 - Gluten free couscous made from brown rice and gluten free oats (as specified on food label).

 In addition, gluten free flours include: